Tablerase/42_Projects/Projects/Philosophers/README.md

   - The simulation should stop when a philosopher dies.

   - Logs messages should not mixe with each other.
-  - Log message annoncing the death of a philosopher should wait more than 10ms before printing it.
+  - Log message **annoncing the death of a philosopher should wait no more than 10ms** (after the death).

 ## Code